Laura Rubinos, MD

 School of Medicine

-Dr. Rubinos' academic interests are in mentorship for graduate medical education trainees as well as early career faculty.
-Dr. Rubinos led the development and implementation of an evidence-based mentorship program for all pediatric residents at UCSF and established an annual tradition of celebrating the accomplishments of graduating pediatric trainees who identify as under-represented in medicine.
+Dr. Rubinos' academic interests focus on providing mentorship for graduate medical education trainees as well as early career faculty.
+One of Dr. Rubinos' notable contributions was the development and implementation of an evidence-based mentorship program for all pediatric residents at UCSF and the annual tradition of celebrating the accomplishments of graduating pediatric trainees who identify as under-represented in medicine.
 Dr. Rubinos' expertise in mentorship has been shaped by her participation in the UCSF Teaching Scholars Program, the Association of Pediatric Program Directors Fostering UIM Education Leadership Program, and the AAMC LEAD certificate program.

 Awards